matteomanzini/group9_assignment_1/README.md

 # Assignment 1 - The turtlebot

 The repository contains the solution of the assignment_1 by group 9.
-The goal is to make the robot move to a position between Apriltags and to detect three cylindrical tables placed somewhere in the room.

-# Description of the project
-The project is able to move the robot in the room simulated in 2D by RViz2 and in 3D by Gazebo GUI.
+The goal is to control the Turtlebot in the room simulated in 2D by RViz2 and in 3D by Gazebo GUI.
+There are three important phases:

+1- Detect the AprilTags in the enviroment;
-It starts with the detections of apriltags to select the final point of robot.
+2- Navigate in the room to reach the final point;
-The application startups the simulation of turtlebot choosing the 2D initial position in the room.
-In navigation package, it is calculated the final point where the navigation ended.
-Last step is laser scanner of robot to detect the position of cylindrical tables.
+3- Localize three cylindrical tables.

+# Project Structure

 The project is implemented by five ROS2 packages:
-**interfaces_assignment_1**: confirmation messages between nodes;
-**laser_scan**: detection and identification of the three cylindrical tables;
-**my_apriltag_ros**: apriltag detection and publication of their positions;
-**my_launch**: launch file to execute the entire project;
+**1. interfaces_assignment_1**
+It is defined by Ready.msg to advice if the robot is ready to compute the navigation.

+**2. laser_scan**

+**3. my_apriltag_ros**

+**4. my_launch**

+**5. navigation_package**
+The package contains two nodes: lyfecycle_client and navigation_node.
+The first one defines the initial pose of robot and notify the navigation_node if robot is ready to move with Ready.msg.
-**navigation_package**: startup and navigation of the robot until the goal is reached.
+The second one computes the goal position (in the middle of apriltags) and startups the navigation until final goal is reached.